OpenBB-finance/OpenBB/website/content/sdk/reference/keys/bitquery.md

 ---
 title: bitquery
-description: This documentation page is dedicated to the Bitquery key setting process in the OpenBB Terminal application.
+description: "This documentation page is dedicated to the Bitquery key setting process" in the OpenBB Terminal application.
 Learn how to set API keys, understand the use of environment variables, and follow practical examples using the Python language in a Jupyter Notebook environment.